MD 4Kids Symptom Checker App

 - Make smart decisions on what level of care (if any) is needed.

-- How to quickly relieve symptoms for minor illnesses or injuries you can manage on your own.
+- Learn how to quickly relieve symptoms for minor illnesses or injuries you can manage on your own.

 How to use the app